Call for entries | Punto de Vista 2023

 For Punto de Vista, the essential ethical commitment of the documentary maker to reality passes through the triangular relationship established with the subjects of the works and the audiences through the audiovisual medium.

 The Official Selection of Punto de Vista encourages the understanding of reality and the independent forms of expression.

 Through its different sections, but especially through its international competition, Punto de Vista raises awareness of films that understand non-fiction as a truly independent and socially necessary means of expression.

 Finally, the aim of the Festival is to foster encounters between filmmakers and audiences through the proposal of shared knowledge represented by their films.
 The Festival will attempt, at the same time, to spark debate and theoretical reflection.
 The Festival is a celebration of documentary film and non-fiction in general.

-Only the best films entered for the competition will be nominated for the different awards.
-Over 600 films are submitted every year, of which the festival selects a maximum of twenty to take part in the competition.
+Over 1.2000 films are submitted every year, of which the festival selects a maximum of twenty to take part in the competition.

 The spirit of the competition is clear: the competing filmmakers must try with each film to steer away from the well trodden paths and do it with a clear ethical commitment.
 From there on, they have total freedom in content and form.
 All non-fiction audiovisual formats that provide a reflection on reality can take part in the Official Section.
 The Jury is to assess films for quality, originality and, above all, their capacity to "open our eyes and help us see beyond appearances," in Jean Vigo's words.